THASLEEMA-KM/MEDIA-PLAYER/README.md

                             - Axios Library : to use this install axios library : npm i axios
                             - Create a folder for services
                         - State Lifting : Used to share data btw componenets on react. here we create the state in the parent.
-                            (lifting the state from child to parent)
+                            (lifting the state from child to parent) sharing data btw siblings as well as child to parent

         ---------------------------------------------------------------------------------------------------------------------------------------
                     JSON SERVER